getnikola/nikola-action/README.md

 This GitHub Action can build and deploy a Nikola website.

+Current version: getnikola/nikola-action@v2

 # Usage

+Full tutorial on the Nikola blog: [Automating Nikola rebuilds with GitHub Actions](https://getnikola.com/blog/automating-nikola-rebuilds-with-github-actions.html)

+Short version:

 1. Create a repository with a Nikola site.
 2. Configure [nikola github_deploy](https://getnikola.com/handbook.html#deploying-to-github).
-It’s best to do your first deployment from your local machine.
+Build and deploy your site locally first.
-3. Ensure the correct branch for deployment is set on GitHub.
+3. Ensure the correct branch for deployment is set on GitHub (repository settings).
 Refer to [this guide](https://github.com/peaceiris/actions-gh-pages#%EF%B8%8F-first-deployment-with-github_token).
 4. Create a `.github/workflows/main.yml` file with the Sample Workflow.

 ## Sample Workflow